• Skip to primary navigation

 Problem Summary: Increased pain at left knee, decreased ROM of left knee, decreased strength of L LE, balance deficits in standing, difficulty with weight bearing activities, altered posture, lack of home exercise program, impaired gait form and use of assistive device.

 Assessment Statement: Patient presents with signs and symptoms consistent with diagnosis of L knee OA, s/p 1 week post operative L TKA.
 Rehab potential is excellent.
 Key impairments include: decreased ROM and strength of the left lower extremity, poor balance and compensatory gait patterning, increased swelling, and pain with functional activities such as squatting, walking, and stairs.
-Skilled PT is required to address these key impairments and to provide and progress with an appropriate home exercise program.
+A skilled PT is required to address these key impairments and to provide and progress with an appropriate home exercise program.
 This evaluation is of moderate complexity due to the changing nature of the patient’s presentation as well as the comorbidities and medical factors included in this evaluation.

-Short Term Goals:
+Short Term Goals

-Long Term Goals:
+Long Term Goals

 Plan